 A meeting where issues surrounding the offence are discussed with the parent/guardian, police, and health professionals.

 This involves being assessed for drug use and undergoing an education and counselling session.

 Major Drug Offence

 If someone is caught with a larger quantity of illegal drugs or is a repeat offender, they may not qualify for a diversion or caution and could face other penalties such as:

 This can include a heavy fine and/or imprisonment which may be up to 25 years.

 What about “Legal Highs”?

 In recent years, many ‘new’ drugs have arrived on the market.
 These are often advertised as ‘legal highs’ , despite the fact that in many cases they are not legal.
 These substances are also marketed as ‘synthetic drugs’, ‘party pills’, ‘research chemicals’, or ‘plant food’, and are often used as substitutes for other illegal drugs.
 They are sold as ‘legal’ and ‘safe’, however, many contain ingredients that are illegal and potentially very dangerous.

 Most of these new drugs are illegal, or are quickly made illegal, because of health risks.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
+This factsheet was developed following expert review by researchers at The Matilda Centre for Research in Mental Health and Substance Use (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use), National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
 See Illegal Drugs and the Law: Detailed Resource for more information.